KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/applylut.rst

    :alt: workflow-lut

-2.SATURATION – After changing the coloration of the image, with one of the two effects that is presented, this allows saturate the color differently depending on the brightness by drawing a curve on the canal saturation.
+2. SATURATION – After changing the coloration of the image, with one of the two effects that is presented, this allows saturate the color differently depending on the brightness by drawing a curve on the canal saturation.

 .. figure:: /images/imagea.png
    :width: 800px